-The purpose of this protocol is to outline the standardised procedures that are to be implemented at all marking centres during the marking of the combined 2020 NSC and SC Examinations to comply with the COVID-19 requirements.
+The purpose of this protocol is to outline the standardised procedures that are to be implemented at all marking centres during the marking of the National Senior Certificate, October/November and May/June Examinations, in order to comply with the COVID-19 requirements.
 The protocol must be read in conjunction with the most recent revised Standard Operating Procedure for the containment and management of COVID-19 for schools and school communities, issued by the Department of Basic Education (DBE).
 This protocol must also be implemented in conjunction with the Regulations pertaining to the Conduct, Administration and Management of the NSC examination.
 The COVID-19 protocols must be followed at all times during the marking session, including the practice of social distancing, sanitisation and hygiene, and the use of appropriate personal protective equipment, like a cloth face masks, as determined by the National Department of Health.
 This Marking Protocol is applicable to all marking personnel that are based at marking centres and any person entering the marking centre to perform a service, make deliveries, monitor and support the marking personnel and processes.